-1. Where positive surface drainage cannot be achieved by sloping away of the ground surface adjacent to the pavement, a drainage system should carry runoff water away from the completed pavement.
+- 1. Where positive surface drainage cannot be achieved by sloping away of the ground surface adjacent to the pavement, a drainage system should carry runoff water away from the completed pavement. - 2.
+Planters located adjacent to the pavement should preferably be self-contained.
+Sprinkler mains should be located a minimum of five feet from the pavement.

-- 2. Planters located adjacent to the pavement should preferably be self-contained.
-Sprinkler mains should be located a minimum of five feet from the pavement. - 3.
-Planter box structures placed adjacent to pavement should be provided with a means to assure concentrations of water are not available to the subsoils stratigraphy. - 4.
+- 3. Planter box structures placed adjacent to pavement should be provided with a means to assure concentrations of water are not available to the subsoils stratigraphy. - 4.
 Large trees and shrubs should not be allowed closer to the pavement than a horizontal distance equal to roughly their mature height due to their significant moisture demand upon maturing. - 5.
 Moisture conditions should be maintained "constant" around the edge of the pavements.
-Ponding of water in planters, in unpaved areas, and around joints in paving and sidewalks can cause movements beyond those predicted in this report and significantly reduce the subgrade support.
+Ponding of water in planters, in unpaved areas, and around joints in paving and sidewalks can cause movements beyond those predicted in this report and significantly reduce the subgrade support. - 6.
+At the time of construction, it is general practice to do driveway cuts and sidewalk cuts until the home construction is done.
+Such practices significantly increase the chances of introducing water into the base and subgrade.
+The areas cut out should be backfilled with an impermeable barrier such as a clay cap.

-Adequate drainage should be provided to reduce seasonal variations in moisture content of soils around the pavement.
+Adequate drainage should be provided to lower seasonal variations in moisture content of soils around the pavement.
 The PVR values estimated and stated under Vertical Movements are based on provision and maintenance of positive drainage to divert water away from the pavement areas.
-If the drainage is not maintained, the wetted front may move below the assumed twelve feet depth and resulting PVR will be much greater than 2 or 3 times the stated values under Vertical Movements.
+If the drainage is not maintained, the wetted front may move below the assumed twelve feet depth, and resulting PVR will be much greater than 2 or 3 times the stated values under Vertical Movements.
 Utility line leaks may contribute water and cause similar movements to occur.
 In addition, if the soil is allowed to dry, the associated shrinkage can cause pavement cracks.
 Similarly, significant changes in moisture content of the underlying pavement layers, will impact the support characteristics of the subgrade.